Vax-Before-Travel Vaccines

 Measles Vaccines

-Measles outbreaks continue in 2024, including in the U.S. Various measles vaccines are available at pharmacies.
+Measles outbreaks continue in 2025, including in U.S. cities such as those in Texas.
+Various measles vaccines are available at pharmacies.

 MERS Vaccine

-As of 2024, no approved MERS-CoV vaccines exist, but cases continue to be reported in the Middle East.
-The VTP-500 vaccine candidate completed Phase I clinical trials in Britain and Saudi Arabia, and the University of Oxford a Phase Ib trial in the U.K. to assess the vaccination of older adults.
+As of 2025, no approved MERS-CoV vaccine exists, but cases continue to be reported in the Middle East.
+The VTP-500 vaccine candidate completed Phase I clinical trials in the United Kingdom and Saudi Arabia.
+The University of Oxford conducted a Phase Ib trial in the U.K. to assess the vaccination of older adults.

 Norovirus Vaccine

-The JYNNEOS smallpox-mpox vaccine is commercially available in the U.S.
+The JYNNEOS smallpox-mpox vaccine is commercially available in the U.S., Africa, and numerous other countries.

 Nipah Virus Vaccines

-Nipah virus vaccine candidates continue in phase 1 clinical trials in 2023.
+Nipah virus vaccine candidates are continuing in Phase 1 clinical trials in 2023.
 Since 1999, Nipah outbreaks have occurred in Asia, including Bangladesh and India.

 Oropouche Virus Vaccine